tamarin-prover/tamarin-prover/src/005_protocol-specification.md

 Model Specification {#sec:model-specification}
 ===================

-In this manual, we provide an informal description of the underlying model.
-The full details of the underlying model can be found in [@benediktthesis].
+In this section, we now provide an informal description of the underlying model.
+The full details of this model can be found in [@benediktthesis].

-Models are specificity in Tamarin using three main ingredients:
+Tamarin models are specified using three main ingredients:

    1. Rules
    2. Facts